eurisko-us/eurisko-us.github.io/_pages/resources.md

 <details>
   <summary>My repl was originally successfully pushing code up to Github, but now it keeps failing to do so.
 What should I do?</summary><br>

   First, try refreshing the page and pushing again.
-If it still fails, then keep reading.
+If it still fails, then keep reading.<br>

   <br>It's been known to happen that a repl might randomly stop being able to push to Github.
 It's not clear why this happens, but the solution is just to move your code over to a new repl, and then replace the old repl with the new repl.
 Here's an efficient way to do that, without having to copy and paste all of your files: